realityexpander/How_to_program_from_ground_up/06-HighLevelLanguages.md

   - Some examples of Procedural languages are "Fortran" and "BASIC" and "COBOL."

   - ## Example of the Problem with Abusing the `GOTO` Command in Procedural Programming Style BASIC  <a name="abusing-goto"></a>
+  - ###### abusing-goto
       ```Text
       5 REM PROGRAM TO ADD 2 NUMBERS, PRINT RESULT <-- "REM" is a "remark" or "comment"
-      10 LET X = 10   <-- "LET" is a "statement" that assigns a value to a variable
+      10 LET X = 10   <-- "LET" is a "statement" that assigns a value to a variable, all variables are global and mutable.
       20 LET Y = 32
-      30 GOTO 100     <-- "GOTO" is a "statement" that changes the next line to execute to a different line
+      30 GOTO 100     <-- "GOTO" is a "statement" that changes the next line to execute to a different line.
       40 PRINT "Output: "; Z
       50 GOTO 150
       60 IF X = 10 THEN GOTO 190